simonprovost/scikit-longitudinal/docs/tutorials/temporal_dependency.md

 ## Let's take an exemplary dataset

-!!! example "Consider the following dummy-dataset: `stroke.csv`"
+!!! example "Consider the following dummy-dataset: `stroke_longitudinal.csv`"

     ??? note "Dummy Dataset"
         This dataset is a dummy dataset for the sake of the example.
 It is not real data and should not be expected